makrai/notes/bruyne21-cross-framework-dutch-emo.md

   emotion classification, especially in the meta-learning setting (up to 7% macro F1-score compared to regular emotion classification)
   * The pivot method was not able to compete with the base model, but
-  * while categories do benefit from the additional VAD information, the opposite does not hold, which further underlines the assumption that the VAD model is more robust than the classification model
+  * categories do benefit from the additional VAD information,
+  * hE the opposite does not hold
+    * ie the VAD model is more robust than the classification model
   * further inspection suggests that it could be efficient, provided that the VAD regression model is further improved
     * rule-based mapping itself does perform on par with the base model when